How can therapy help me and does it actually work?

 a) What if you or your partner – whoever I diagnose as the “identified patient” and use for billing purposes – don’t actually have a mental health disorder?
 I’m not willing to risk my practice or license for a lie.
 You don’t want a therapist who is willing to do that.

 b) Your insurance company now holds the power in determining how long and potentially how often you can see me.
 Insurance companies often offer a contractual number of sessions.
 If you need additional sessions once you finish that initial amount, but your insurance company denies my request, you’re left having to decide what to do with your therapy.
-Overall, entering, continuing, and ending therapy are choices that I believe are best left up to YOU, the client, not a person who reviews your claim and is NOT A THERAPIST.
+Overall, entering, continuing, and ending therapy are choices that we believe are best left up to YOU, the client, not a person who reviews your claim and is NOT A THERAPIST.

 Why is there a different charge for your couple sessions vs. those of individual or family therapy sessions?